House prices in WC1X, London

 Based on 211 sales recorded in the last three years (HM Land Registry).

-The median home in WC1X, Islington has sold for £1,020,600 over the last three years — well above the ~£290,000 England & Wales average.
-The average (£1,102,562) and median are close, so prices here are fairly evenly spread rather than skewed by a few outliers.
+The average house price in WC1X, London over the last three years is £1,100,782, with a median sold price of £1,020,600 — well above the ~£290,000 England & Wales norm.
+The mean and median are close, so prices here are fairly evenly spread rather than skewed by a few outliers.
 That's drawn from 211 recorded sales — a reasonably active local market.

 WC1X price trend